 Visible red light can penetrate the skin to a depth of about 8 to 10 mm.
 The cells exposed to those red light wavelengths can then absorb that energy in order to stimulate those natural healing processes, clearing rosacea symptoms without causing irritation or any other unwanted side effects.

-Julie (below) has produced a whole library of videos about rosacea, many of them are light therapy related, including light therapy product reviews.
+Julie (below) has produced a whole library of videos about rosacea, many of them are light therapy related, including light therapy product reviews and other rosacea home remedies.

 http://onlinelibrary.wiley.com/doi/10.1002/lsm.20677/abstract (Light-emitting diode therapy in chemotherapy-induced mucositis)